These are my best Halloween decorating ideas to date. Easy (ish) DIYs for haunting the hell out of your home.

 Read the tutorial on How to make a Bone Wreath here.

-If you want a creepy vibe to your Halloween decorating, keep your eyes peeled at flea markets.
+Flea markets are perfect places to find Halloween decorations.
 I got this frame and portrait locally for $10.
-I didn’t have to do a thing to it other than put the creepy thing on display.
+I didn’t have to do a thing to it other than put the creepy thing on display and add a few cobwebs.

 The Witches Broom is one of my favourite Halloween DIYs from the past few years.
 This time of year there are branches falling down all over the place, which makes it the perfect time of year for scrounging materials for this.